 At the beneficiary level

-The Medicare Drug Price Negotiation Program (IRA Section 11401) and the $2,000 annual out-of-pocket cap (IRA Section 11201) are complementary cost-saving reforms but operate independently.
+The Medicare Drug Price Negotiation Program (IRA Section 11401) and the $2,100 annual out-of-pocket cap (IRA Section 11201) are complementary cost-saving reforms that operate independently.
 Both protect beneficiaries; together they protect more.
+A Georgia beneficiary also pays the plan's Part D deductible (up to $615 in 2026) before coinsurance begins.

-Lower per-fill cost slows accumulation toward $2,000 cap
+Lower per-fill cost slows accumulation toward the cap

-For beneficiaries on a single negotiated drug, lower MFPs reduce monthly OOP and slow the rate at which the beneficiary reaches the $2,000 cap.
+For beneficiaries on a single negotiated drug, a lower MFP reduces monthly out-of-pocket cost and slows the rate at which the beneficiary reaches the $2,100 cap.
 Many beneficiaries on a single negotiated drug never reach the cap.

-For beneficiaries on multiple high-cost drugs (e.g., a heart-failure-with-diabetes patient on Eliquis + Jardiance + Entresto), even with MFPs the combined cost may still exceed the $2,000 cap.
+For beneficiaries on multiple high-cost drugs (for example, a heart-failure-with-diabetes patient on Eliquis plus Jardiance plus Entresto), the combined cost may still exceed the $2,100 cap even with MFPs in effect.
 The cap protects against catastrophic accumulation regardless of MFP availability.

 Catastrophic phase: $0 cost-sharing remains

 Effective 2025 under IRA Section 11201, beneficiaries pay $0 cost-sharing in the catastrophic phase.
 This applies regardless of MFP.
-Once a beneficiary hits the $2,000 cap, additional fills cost the beneficiary nothing for the rest of the year.
+Once a beneficiary reaches the $2,100 cap, additional fills cost nothing for the rest of the year.

-The Medicare Prescription Payment Plan (M3P) under IRA Section 11202 lets beneficiaries spread the $2,000 OOP across 12 monthly installments.
-M3P operates independently of MFP and applies to the beneficiary's total Part D OOP, including MFP-discounted fills.
+The Medicare Prescription Payment Plan (M3P) under IRA Section 11202 lets beneficiaries spread their $2,100 out-of-pocket maximum into capped monthly installments across the calendar year instead of paying in full at the pharmacy.
+M3P operates independently of the MFP and applies to the beneficiary's total Part D out-of-pocket cost, including MFP-discounted fills.

 Constitutional litigation: status as of May 2026